RehanEjaz/Rev-Soc/README.md

 ## RUNNING C TEST ON ReV-SoC
-If you wish to run any C test on SoC then you just need to write a test just like a test provided in testbench/tests/Ctest.c Now place it in same directory testbench/tests/Ctest.c Now you need to run the command given below just change the cmark to the filename of your test from TEST=Ctest
+If you wish to run any C test on SoC then you just need to write a test just like a test provided in testbench/tests/Ctest.c Now place it in same directory testbench/tests/Ctest.c Now you need to run the command given below just change the Ctest to the filename of your test from TEST=Ctest

     make -f $RV_ROOT/tools/Makefile irun TEST=Ctest